-In response to increased fraud risk during the COVID-19 pandemic the Counter Fraud Team revisited fraud risk assessments to assess controls being used for new ways of working.
+In response to increased fraud risk during the COVID-19 pandemic, the Counter Fraud Team revisited fraud risk assessments to assess controls being used for new ways of working.
 These centred on key areas of Finance, Procurement and Recruitment.
-The LCFS found that the residual or general risks had increased but sensible approaches were being undertaken at that time with existing process and procedures being utilised but on a wider scale; this offered the best mitigation at that time.
-The situation is extremely fluid however and this will be a continuing process to ensure business is conducted with risks mitigated as far as is possible in the circumstances with low friction checks and controls favoured should the situation escalate.
+The LCFS found that the residual or general risks had increased but sensible approaches were being undertaken at that time, with existing process and procedures being utilised on a wider scale; this offered the best mitigation at that time.
+The situation is extremely fluid, however, and this will be a continuing process to ensure business is conducted with risks mitigated as far as is possible in the circumstances with low friction checks and controls favoured should the situation escalate.
+As a result of the Risk Assessment, a proactive exercise was undertaken in relation to Recruitment and its findings will be presented in Quarter 1 of 2021/22.